zameerkh/PolicyBuilder.NET/README.md

-First step is to register the register the policies defined in the appsettings.json to the policy registry
+First step is to register the policies defined in the appsettings.json to the policy registry

 ```csharp